 Whether you’re researching pole barn construction in Michigan or pole buildings in Washington state, you probably just want to know how much a pole barn cost.

-What I really wanted was to jump on Google, type in “How much does a pole barn cost per square foot” and get a real guys answer.
+What I really wanted was to jump on Google and find an accurate pole barn cost estimator, or even just type in “How much does a pole barn cost per square foot” and get a real guys answer.
 Quick and easy, right?
 Wrong.

 I couldn’t find a cut and dry answer.
 So I made one.
 Keep reading to find out about my building and how much I paid…for everything.

-What I built was a 30’ x 48’ x 10’ pole building with a cement floor, 2 – 10’ x 8’ overhead garage doors and 1 36” x 80” flush man door.
+What I built was a 30’ x 48’ x 10’ pole building with a 4 inch thick concrete slab floor, 2 – 10’ x 8’ overhead garage doors, 1 - 36” x 80” flush man door and gutters.
 It was built on fairly level land so excavation that needed to be done was fairly light.

 I didn’t do any of the excavating and didn’t do any of the prep work.

 As of today, there is no electricity and no plumbing in the pole building.
-I haven’t put gutters up either.
 But I will update this post as I add different things onto the shop.
 Which means I’ll also be adjusting the overall price of the pole building construction per square foot amount.

-What I Paid For My Pole Barn Including Labor
+Overall Cost For My Pole Barn Including Labor Costs